How to Explore Isla HolboxMexico

 There is one horseback riding company on the island, and if you’ve always dreamed of riding a horse on a beach, it’s hard to imagine a more idyllic place to do it.

 Fair warning: it’s unclear how negotiable the prices are.
 We first asked an older lady at the property, who quoted 300 pesos/person for a 1.5 hour ride.
 The next day, we spoke to a man who said it was 600 pesos/person and wouldn’t budge–we ended up passing on the ride, but if you want to go, definitely ask around!

 The man we spoke with claimed that the prices were much higher booking through a hotel, which I don’t doubt–just walk along the beach toward Punta Cocos and you’ll come across the horses just 5-10 minutes away from town.

 … By air

-Have some spare cash lying around and want to do something amazing?
+Have some spare cash lying around and want to add something unforgettable to your list of things to do on Isla Holbox?
 There are scenic flights of Isla Holbox available in small planes–think 5 passengers max!
 If you want to combine a trip with transport, you can also fly to Cancun or Playa del Carmen from Isla Holbox–for a price.

 … By kiteboard